Afghan Kush Strain

 The biggest downside to Afghan Kush is high couchlock potential and severely dry eyes.
 This strain can sap your motivation and inspire monstrous munchies.

 Lineage of Afghan Kush

 Hailing from the Hindu Kush region, Afghan Kush has been grown and perfected for centuries in the mountain range.
-Afghan Kush, sometimes referred to as Afghan OG, is popular among the cannabis community for its natural, fast-growing requirements and large medicinal effects.
+Afghan Kush, sometimes referred to as Afghan OG, is popular among the cannabis community for its natural, fast-growing requirements.
 The minds behind the strain at World of Seeds claims that the strain is a stable indica that has been bred and backcrossed enough times to perfect its effects.

 However, Sensi Seeds similarly claims credit for the creation and cultivation of Afghan Kush.
 No matter which seedbank first bred the strain, Afghan Kush is well-liked in international cannabis markets for its robust and relieving high.

 World of Seeds claims that the variety comes from the northern Afghanistan portion of the Hindu Kush mountain range.
 World of Seeds' variety of Afghan Kush comes from the valleys of the Amu Darya River, which borders Tajikistan and Uzbekistan.
 Due to the full, natural growing processes of the strain, Afghan Kush has been inbred and fine-tuned in the wild.